 Dr. Lima-Neves has also been an active member of several professional organizations and presented her research at regional, national and international conferences such as the Cape Verdean Studies Conference, the International Studies Association, the Western Political Science Association, the National Conference of Black Political Scientists and the International Conference on Cabo Verdean Women in Praia, Cabo Verde.
 She has served on the Executive Council of the North Carolina Political Science Association and the Executive Council for the Race, Ethnicity and Politics Section of the American Political Science Association.

-Terza has won numerous awards, among them the 2014 Excellence in Teaching Award at Johnson C. Smith University, the 2015 Excellence in Education Award from the National Women of Achievement Organization, and the 2014 Young Alumnae Award at the Lincoln School.
+Terza has won various awards, among them, the 2018 Cato Excellence in Teaching and the 2014 Par Excellence in Teaching Awards at Johnson C. Smith University, the 2015 Excellence in Education Award from the National Women of Achievement Organization, and the 2014 Young Alumnae Award at the Lincoln School.
 She has been awarded fellowships from the Paul Cuffee Memorial Program with the Munson Institute for the Study of Minorities in Maritime History, the James Bradford Ames Research Fellowship, the Ford Foundation (Clark Atlanta University), the Consortium of Faculty Diversity (Brown Fellow at the University of the South) and the Five Colleges Consortium (Mendenhall Fellow at Smith College).
 Terza has also received several internal grants from Johnson C. Smith University for professional development purposes and to organize interdisciplinary campus programs, including the Annual International Women’s Month Lecture and Film Series which she launched in 2011.